ISCHEMIC STROKE / PREVENTION

 - angioplasty – an inflatable balloon is used to dilate the narrowed area

-- angioplasty with secondary stenting – angioplasty with an inflatable balloon is performed, followed by the stent placement
+- angioplasty with secondary stenting – angioplasty is performed with an inflatable balloon, followed by stent placement

 - primary stenting with a balloon-expandable stent – after insertion, the stent is expanded by balloon dilatation